-Native Americans were the first to recognize the healing properties of witch hazel, a flowering plant with oval shaped leaves, tiny flowers and a stem which can grow as high as 24 feet tall!
-It was prepared by boiling the stems with the resulting extract used to treat inflammation, swelling and even cancerous tumors.
+Native Americans were the first to recognize the healing properties of witch hazel.
+It is a flowering plant with oval shaped leaves, tiny flowers and a sturdy stem which can grow as high as 24 feet!
+The extract was prepared by boiling the stems.
+The resulting liquid treated inflammation, swelling and even cancerous tumors.

-Witch Hazel was popularized for mainstream use by Dr. Charles Hawes in the early 1800’s, who concluded after extensive research that Witch Hazel extract had many applications in the field of medicine.
-By 1846, Dr. Hawes had commercialized the sale of Wiitch Hazel extract under the name “Hawe’s Extract”.
+Witch Hazel was popularized for mainstream use by Dr. Charles Hawes in the early 1800’s.
+He concluded after extensive research that Witch Hazel extract had many applications in the field of medicine.
+By 1846, Dr. Hawes had commercialized it under the name “Hawe’s Extract”.

 The benefits of Witch Hazel for medicinal use are primarily via its application as a natural and highly effective astringent.
 It contains an abundance of natural tannins that have the ability to shrink inflamed, swollen tissue and tighten pores.
 The beneficial effect of Witch Hazel on the skin even extends to facilitating the healing of scars.

 Witch Hazel also contains gallic acid, which has anti-viral and anti-fungal properties.
 In addition, essential oils, natural resins and flavanoids contribute to Witch Hazel’s gentle but powerful antiseptic and broad spectrum anti-microbial properties.